Skin Cancer Removal & Reconstruction

 1. Basal cell cancer

-Basal cell cancer is the commonest skin cancer to occur.
-Fortunately this is also the least serious in that it almost never spreads.
-Typically a basal cell cancer grows slightly, then ulcerates, then heals.
-Each time it heals it gradually enlarges.
-It is better to have basal cell cancers removed before they become too large, so that scaring can be minimised.
+Basal cell cancer is the most common skin cancer.
+Fortunately, this is also the least severe issue in that it seldom spreads.
+Typically, a basal cell cancer grows slightly, then ulcerates, then heals.
+Each time it heals, it gradually enlarges.
+It is better to remove basal cell cancers before they become too large to minimise scaring.

 2. Squamous cell cancer

-Squamous cell cancer is the second commonest non-pigmented skin cancer.
+Squamous cell cancer is the second most common non-pigmented skin cancer.
 This generally appears as a scaly growth which bleeds and enlarges.
-Squamous cell cancers can spread, however this is extremely rare when they are caught early.
+Squamous cell cancers can spread; however, this is extremely rare when caught early.
 It is not advised to leave these unattended.

 3. Melanoma

-Melanoma is generally the most serious form of skin cancer, as most people know.
-A great deal of effort has been put in to making people aware of the significance of changing skin lesions so that melanoma is caught in the pre-malignant stage (melanoma in situ).
-Melanoma can be cured.
-As the lesion becomes thicker cure rates drop significantly.
+As most people know, melanoma is generally the most severe form of skin cancer.
+A great deal of effort has been put into making people aware of the significance of changing skin lesions so that melanoma is caught in the pre-malignant stage (melanoma in situ).
+Melanoma can be cured when caught early.
+However, as the lesion becomes thicker, cure rates drop significantly.

 Melanoma